 On March 8, 2019, we entered into an amended and restated credit agreement, amending and restating our prior credit agreement.
 As amended and restated, our credit agreement has a term of five years, maturing in March 2024, and provides revolving credit commitments for up to \$1.25 billion of borrowings, with no term loan borrowings, which were provided for under our prior credit agreement.
 As of December 31, 2019, there were no amounts outstanding under our revolving credit facility.
-As of December 31, 2018, there were no amounts outstanding under our revolving under our prior term loan.
+As of December 31, 2018, there were no amounts outstanding under the revolving credit facility and \$136.3 million outstanding under our prior term loan.